ynput/ayon-documentation/website/docs/admin_server_deployment.md

 5. Modify the default settings in the `settings/template.json` file (see [provisioning page](admin_server_provisioning.md#configuration-file)).
 6. Run the stack using `docker compose up -d`
 7. Run `make setup`
+8. If you see an error saying "port 5000 is already in use", there are 2 solutions:
+   * **RECOMMENDED**: Set the port to 5001 instead of 5000 in `docker-compose.yml` (`ports: ["5001:5000"]`) and restart from step 6.
+   * Alternative: Turn off `System Settings > General > AirDrop & Handoff > AirPlay Receiver` and restart from step 6.
-8. Once the setup is complete, navigate to [http://localhost:5000/](http://localhost:5000/) in your web browser and log in as `admin/admin`.
+10. Once the setup is complete, navigate to [http://localhost:5000/](http://localhost:5000/) in your web browser and log in as `admin/admin`.

 </ReactMarkdown>
 </TabItem>